ABRG-Models/Stalefish/reading/README.md

 * HDFView: [Download HDFView](https://portal.hdfgroup.org/display/support/Download+HDFView)
 * The h5dump command, which can lead to a lot of text output, but it's all human readable.
+* C or C++ - HDF5 has a C API, and morphologica has a wrapper class around the C API (See morph::HdfData).

-I tend to use GNU Octave for a quick look at a file, and python for analysis.
+I tend to use GNU Octave for a quick look at a file, and python or morph::HdfData for analysis.
 Look at the README.md files in the octave and python subdirectories for examples.

 ## Data layout